ms-van3t-devs/ms-van3t/README.md

 ## Acknowledgements

-To acknowledge us in your publication(s) please refer to the following publication:
+To acknowledge us in your publication(s) please refer to the following publications:

+### Journal publication @ Elsevier Computer Communications (2024)

 ```tex
 @article{ms-van3t-journal-2024,